Events health and safety

 - Waste - you must make sure that any waste is disposed of safely.
 Take care that waste does not accumulate and cause an obstruction.
 See duty of care for business waste.

 - Noise - you must take precautions against your workers or the audience being exposed to dangerous levels of noise.

 It is important to involve your workers in health and safety planning and management.
 You should consult your employees on health and safety to help you spot and control risks.

-You should provide health and safety training and information to everyone working for you, including contractors.
+You should provide health and safety training to everyone working for you, including contractors.
 All workers should be trained on hazards and risks, measures to deal with risks and how to follow emergency procedures.